igvteam/igv/docs/igvtools_readme.txt

                values are  min, max,  mean, median, p2, p10, p90, and p98.
                The "p" values represent percentile, so p2=2nd percentile, etc.

   --strands [arg] By default, counting is combined among both strands.
                 This setting outputs the count for each strand separately.
                 Legal argument values are 'read' or 'first'.
-                'read' Separates count by 'read' strand, 'first' uses the first in pair strand" --bases		Count the occurrence of each base (A,G,C,T,N).
+                'read' Separates count by 'read' strand, 'first' uses the first in pair strand"

+  --bases		Count the occurrence of each base (A,G,C,T,N).
 Takes no arguments

   --query [querystring]	Only count a specific region.
 Query string has syntax <chr>:<start>-<end>. e.g. chr1:100-1000.
                         Input file must be indexed.

   --minMapQuality [mqual]	Set the minimum mapping quality of reads to include.
 Default is 0.

   --includeDuplicates 	 Include duplicate alignments in count.
 Default false.
-                If this flag is included, duplicates are counted.
+If this flag is included, duplicates
+                          are counted.
 Takes no arguments

+  --pairs  Compute coverage from paired alignments counting the entire insert as covered.
+When using this option only
+           reads marked "proper pairs" are used.

 Notes: